-From its earliest incarnation, the School of Social Service Administration (SSA) has never been simply a place to learn about social work; it has helped create and define the profession of social work and the field of social welfare.
+From its earliest incarnation in 1908, the School of Social Service Administration (SSA) has never been simply a place to learn about social work; it has helped create and define the profession of social work and the field of social welfare.

 SSA has a historic role as one of the first schools of social work in the United States, whose founding pioneers left an indelible commitment on the profession to pursue social justice and alleviate human suffering in rigorous and evidence-based ways.
 In 1924, Edith Abbott not only became SSA's first dean, but was the first female dean of any graduate school in the United States—trailblazing the way for many social work pioneers and women in academia.

 While most early schools of social work concentrated on practical training for caseworkers, SSA's leaders insisted on the need for a solid foundation in social science and social research as well.
 In its first decade, The Chicago School of Civics and Philanthropy faculty and students were investigating such issues as juvenile delinquency, truancy, vocational training, and housing in the rapidly growing city of Chicago.
 The decision in 1920 to merge the School and the University of Chicago opened students to contact with the social sciences.

 In the decades since then, the emphases on social research and on applying the insights of social science to solving human problems have continued.
 Crucial to that effort has been the Social Service Review founded in 1927 with the aim of opening "scientific discussions of problems arising in connection with the various aspects of social work."
 Like SSA itself, the Social Service Review has not only reflected the social welfare field but helped to shape it.
 It remains the premier journal in its field.